Articles | Volume 21, issue 5

 Short summary

-A comprehensive database of strong winds based on documentary evidence was created for Poland until AD 1600.
+A comprehensive database of strong winds up until AD 1600 was created based on documentary evidence for the area within the modern-day borders of Poland.
 Three types of documentary sources were used: handwritten and unpublished, published, and “secondary” literature.
-The database contains detailed information about the occurrence of strong winds (the location/region, time, duration and indexation for intensity, extent and character of damage), as well as the exact textual content of the original weather note.
+The database contains detailed information about occurrences of strong wind (the location, time, duration and indexation for intensity, extent and character of damage) and the exact textual content of the original weather note.

 Rajmund Przybylak, Garima Singh, Przemysław Wyszyński, Andrzej Araźny, and Konrad Chmist